zaun/entity-sprite-engine/docs/entitycomponent.md

 # Entity Components Lua API

 Entities are composed of **components** that define their behavior and properties.
-Components are Lua-accessible objects with their own proxy tables and metatables.
+Components are Lua-accessible objects that behave like regular Lua objects.

 The following component types are currently supported: